 What exactly does a foam roller do?
 Well, nobody exactly knows!
 We can drive a robot on Mars but we don’t know exactly what rolling on a piece of foam does to our body… Come on science!

 So… what do we know?
 We at least know that foam rolling can help improve our mobility (even if temporarily) which can help us move and exercise more efficiently.

 I also think it pairs up great with a chiropractic adjustment or manual therapy by helping to maintain the results after treatment and between visits.
-This is why all my chiropractic patients in Camas receive exercises or stretches alongside their treatment!
+This is why all my chiropractic patients in Vancouver receive exercises or stretches alongside their treatment!

-As a chiropractor in Camas WA who works daily with people experiencing low back pain, I think one of the biggest things to love about foam rolling is it’s a great way to check-in with your body!
+As a chiropractor in Vancouver WA who works daily with people experiencing low back pain, I think one of the biggest things to love about foam rolling is it’s a great way to check-in with your body!

 I personally foam roll almost daily, why?
 Because it’s easy to do and since I used to have a lot of low back pain in my past stemming from SUPER tight hips.
 I know that if I hit the foam roller and all of a sudden there is a lot of tension and tenderness in my hips… then it’s time to practice my mobility a little more!

 As a chiropractor, I have an active job and that quick foam roller “check-in” could possibly save me from future low back pain!

 Now, let’s talk about how and where to foam roll.

 Your hips are closely linked to your low back health.
 The hips should be mobile, they’re ball and socket joints for a reason!
 But, what happens is they love to tighten up.
 Once those hips tighten up and mobility is decreased, it can cause increased stress to the low back.
 Not good!

 The adductors (inside of your thighs) are long muscles that (for the most part) attach the femur to the pelvis.
 They can have an influence on the hips, pelvis and… you guessed it, your low back!